-Henry and George could do this on their own, but Louis (he’s 2) needed the extra guidance to add more.
+Henry and George could do this on their own, but Louis (he was 2) needed the extra guidance to add more.

 They’re definitely not perfect trees, but they are perfect to decorate for the fall season!

-I just can’t wait for Trix and Fruity Cheerios to be in the line of cereals without artificial flavoring and coloring from artificial sources so we can add some touches of red and green for another amazing fall tree (or apple) craft!
+I am planning to get some colored cereals next time so we can add some touches of red and green for another amazing fall tree (or apple) craft!

-Now, the fall trees live happily on the art display in my office for the fall season.
+Now, the tree crafts live happily on the art display in my office for the fall season.
 If only my walls were red, it would be a perfect fall display.

-This would be a fun craft to do after a breakfast of cereal before school some morning if you have extra time.
+This fall tree craft would be a fun to do after a breakfast of cereal before school some morning if you have extra time.
 But if you don’t have extra time, it could be time to empower the kids for your morning routine to get them out the door on time (and on their terms).

 Kid-Power Your Back to School Morning Routine